workhorsy/comic_book_reader/README.md

 * Is pure JavaScript and HTML
 * Regularly tested in Firefox, Chrome, and Internet Explorer

-# Limitations
+# Limitations:
-* There is no way to do swiping from screen edges yet in browsers
+* There is no way to do swiping from screen edges yet in tablet browsers
+* Different browsers use different combinations of mouse, touch, and pen events for input.
+So there is no way to tell what is really being used for input.

 # Bugs:
 * can't bring up the bottom menu when viewing landscape page that has its bottom above window bottom (chrome full screen)
 * touch scrolling all the way to the bottom does not work (firefox win 8)
 * Multi touch input twitches the screen
 * Scroll bars do not reset position on page change